shivakumars/Titanium-Android-Count.ly/README.md

 ###2.
 Now it's time to add Countly Module to your project using steps below:

-* Add Count.ly Module to your Project
+* Add Count.ly Module to your Project.
-* And do the following,
+* And do the following.
 <pre class="prettyprint">
 var countly = require('ly.count');
 Ti.API.info("module is => " + countly);